 Students learn about the University-its rules and courses-through the Calendar, the Handbooks and brochures produced by the Publications Unit in the Registrar's Division.
 The Publications Unit also brings the activities of the University to the attention of the outside community by preparing publicity material for such events as 'University Open Day'.
-The section is also responsible for a number of major publications which appear regularly: the Research and Publications Report, Approach to Physical Sciences, the Community Medicine Handbook, the Ratcliffe Memorial Lectures (monographs), proceedings of some of the University's seminars and symposia, and for such journals as The Australian Journal of Management, the Centre for Applied Economic Research Papers and Urbanology.
-The section also arranges other publications as required by the University.
+The unit is also responsible for a number of major publications which appear regularly: the Research and Publications Report, Student Projects in Physical Sciences, the Community Medicine Handbook, the Ratcliffe Memorial Lectures (monographs), proceedings of some of the University's seminars and symposia, and for such journals as The Australian Journal of Management, the Centre for Applied Economic Research Papers and Urbanology.
+The unit also arranges other publications as required by the University and offers a comprehensive consulting service on all aspects of publications production, including graphics design, typesetting and printing supervision.